lwjameson/dnscock/readme.md

 #### Differences of dnscock from tonistiigi/dnsdock

+- you can register container under more than one alias by passing comma-separate list to the DNSDOCK_ALIAS environment variable, e.g DNSDOCK_ALIAS="local.web1.fi,local.web2.fi"

 - if you specify DNSDOCK_ALIAS=alias.some.fi environment variable to a container, dnscock will be responding on A-queries for the alias with IP of the container.
 You can specify same alias for more containers.
 Then there will be A records in the response.

 - no HTTP server at the moment